Nurturing a culture of trust

 Framework for receiving and handling human rights-related inquiries

-In June 2022, we also established a human rights help desk , a page on the Company’s website, to receive inquiries regarding concerns about human rights violations in connection with the Group's corporate activities.
-This help desk is also open to the general public.
+We have established a human rights help desk on the Haseko Corporation website (this website).
+The help desk receives inquiries regarding concerns about human rights violations in connection with the Group’s corporate activities.
+It is also open to the general public, with confidentiality and anonymity respected when handling cases received.

 Related Information